AllaSydoriak/image-processing/README.md

 # image-processing
-Software for inputting and converting BMP graphic files
+Software for inputting and edditing BMP graphic files